Yemen's Houthis release captured South Korean, Saudi vessels

 The United Nations says the Houthis attacked two oil tankers last year in the Bab al-Mandeb strait at the southern mouth of the Red Sea, as well as a vessel carrying wheat to Yemen.

-Reporting by Joyce Lee, Lisa Barrington and Reuters team in Yemen; Editing by Chris Reese and Clarence Fernandez
+Reporting by Joyce Lee, Lisa Barrington and Reuters team in Yemen; Editing by Alison Williams